Docker Container Restarts With Exit Code 137 (OOM Killed): Fix It

 If RSS is monotone over hours regardless of traffic, raising the limit only delays the next OOM.
 Common patches:

-• Replace unbounded Map cache with an LRU (lru-cache in Node, cachetools.LRUCache in Python).
+• Replace an unbounded Map cache with an LRU (lru-cache in Node, cachetools.LRUCache in Python).

-• Add an upper bound to the DB pool and verify connections are released on error paths.
+• Add an upper bound to the DB pool and verify connections are released on error paths, not just the happy path.

-• Remove EventEmitter listeners on shutdown; in long-lived sockets cap setMaxListeners.
+• Remove EventEmitter listeners on shutdown; for long-lived sockets, cap setMaxListeners.

-• Reuse Buffer.alloc() pools instead of per-request large buffers.
+• Reuse Buffer.alloc() pools instead of allocating a large buffer per request.

 Step 6: Add a guardrail

-Alert when RSS exceeds 80 percent of the limit so you find leaks before they OOM.
+Alert when the working set crosses ~85 percent of the limit so you catch a leak before it OOMs.

 # Prometheus rule